viaacode/documentation-jekyll/docs/diginstroom/sip/index.md

 - Introductionary materials about the motivation and design of the SIP
 - A layout of the SIP's core concepts, which originate from the PREMIS data model
 - The first content profile: _Basic_
-- Use case documents about the intake of single audiovisual files with or without subtitles (using the _Newspaper_ profile)
+- Use case documents about the intake of single audiovisual files with or without subtitles (using the _Basic_ profile)

 ### What was **changed** compared to the previous version?